The Times has a wonderful summary article of High Dynamic Range photography.

 An yet, our eyes are the final arbiter of taste.
 Photography is not engineeering; it is an art.
 And like an art, it constantly strives to express the world around them not as it is, but as it means.

 Look again at my photograph.
 If I wanted to express this waterfall as it is seen by my eye, I’d have dropped the frame rate down to 1/30 of a second to get the same blurring that my eye sees.
 But as a photographer, I chose not to.
-I found the waterblur aesthetically pleasing.
+I found the waterblur of a much longer exposure aesthetically pleasing.

-This is why for nature shots, I prefer digital blending.
+This is why for nature photography, I prefer digital blending.

-Digital blending is my way of doing HDR.
-It is saying, “Well, here is the light and shadow that paints this photograph and I don’t have this sort of dynamic range on my monitor (or on paper).
+Digital blending is my an older way of doing HDR photography.
+It is a photographer saying, “Well, here is the light and shadow that paints this photograph, and I don’t have this sort of dynamic range on my monitor (or on paper).
 I choose to digitally blend things to express how the light painted this scene.”

-Another person chooses to purchase a gradient ND filter.
-You may choose to use HDR to express that.
-That’s fine.
+A different person chooses to purchase a gradient ND filter to express that; you may choose to use an HDR tool or plugin to do so.
+That’s fine!

 But your preference is an artistic decision and not one about “perfection” or “actual dynamic range.”